codeigniter4/shield/docs/references/authentication/tokens.md

 ## Expiring Access Tokens

-By default, the Access Tokens don't expire unless they meet the Access Token lifetime expiration after their last used date.
+By default, the Access Tokens don't expire unless they reach the Access Token's lifetime expiration after their last use date.

 Access Tokens can be set to expire through the `generateAccessToken()` method.
 This takes the expiration date as the `$expiresAt` argument.
-To update an existing HMAC key expiration date use `updateAcessTokenExpiration($hmacTokenID, $expiresAt)` and to remove `removeAccessTokenExpiration($hmacTokenID)`.
+To update an existing HMAC key expiration date, use `updateAcessTokenExpiration($accessTokenID, $expiresAt)`.
+To remove it, use `removeAccessTokenExpiration($accessTokenID)`.

 `$expiresAt` [Time](https://codeigniter.com/user_guide/libraries/time.html) object